Senior looking out window

 If you are struggling with the choice between assisted living vs memory care, you probably have many questions.
 What is memory care?
 What is a typical day like?
 Does my loved one need it right now?
 Who provides this type of care?

-First, let’s define memory care.
+First, define memory care.
 Memory care communities are specifically designed to nurture those with Alzheimer’s disease and dementia with 24-hour supervised care.
 Assisted living communities that offer memory care do so with specially trained staff that provide individualized support in a safe environment with opportunities for your loved one to find purpose and joy.

 Most memory care settings offer: